octobercms/docs/services-behaviors.md

 #### Dynamically creating methods

-Methods can be aded to a `Model` through the use of `addDynamicMethod`.
+Methods can be created to a extendable object by calling `addDynamicMethod` and passing a method name and callable object, like a `Closure`.

     Post::extend(function($model) {
         $model->addDynamicMethod('getTagsAttribute', function() use ($model) {